thezw27/Robotics_Middleware_Trial_Python_Turtle/README.md

 cv2.imshow("Image",filtered_red)
 cv2.waitKey()
 ```
-The second step is to filter out the "noise", so the Connect Component Labelling is used here on the filtered image:
+The second step is to filter out the "noise", so the Connect Component Labeling is used here on the filtered image:
 ```
 #run color connected components to filter the counts and centroid
 retval, labels, stats, centroids=cv2.connectedComponentsWithStats(filtered_red) #run CCC on the filtered image